alpaka-group/alpaka/doc/dev/gh-pages.md

 *NOTE:* This has to be done once per cloned alpaka repository that is used to deploy the doxygen documentation!

 On working branch:
-- Clone the full repo inside the deploy folder: git clone -b gh-pages git@github.com:ComputationalRadiationPhysics/alpaka.git doc/doxygen/html
+- Clone the repo on the gh-pages branch inside the deploy folder: git clone -b gh-pages git@github.com:ComputationalRadiationPhysics/alpaka.git doc/doxygen/html

 Update
 ------